 Noon.
 Earliest check-in, 3pm.
 Both are flexible, on request.

-Rates usually include buffet breakfasts.
+Rates usually include buffet breakfasts, but exclude 10 per cent service charge and 10 per cent tax.
 In peak season (New Year, Easter and during Independence Day festivities in the last week of July), a minimum stay of four nights applies.

 The hotel has yoga classes every day except Wednesday (at 9am and sunset), along with cinema nights on the beach.
 And if dialling zero isn’t your preferred mode of communication, you’ll love the walkie-talkie you’ll be given to chat to staff with instead.